ros-navigation/navigation2/nav2_smac_planner/README.md

       downsample_costmap: false         # whether or not to downsample the map
       downsampling_factor: 1            # multiplier for the resolution of the costmap layer (e.g. 2 on a 5cm costmap would be 10cm)
       allow_unknown: false              # allow traveling in unknown space
-      max_iterations: -1                # maximum total iterations to search for before failing
+      max_iterations: 1000000           # maximum total iterations to search for before failing (in case unreachable), set to -1 to disable
       max_on_approach_iterations: 1000  # maximum number of iterations to attempt to reach goal once in tolerance, 2D only
       max_planning_time: 2.0            # max time in s for planner to plan, smooth, and upsample.
 Will scale maximum smoothing and upsampling times based on remaining time after planning.
       smooth_path: false                # Whether to smooth searched path